adrelanos/Whonix-documentation/FAQ.md

 * Long: For example, this interesting statement from Tor developer Roger Dingledine: [Mixminion vs Tor](http://www.mail-archive.com/liberationtech@lists.stanford.edu/msg00022.html).
 Similar applies here.
 Mixminion is a high latency remailer, with cover traffic, protection against traffic confirmation (end-to-end correlation), theoretically more secure than Tor.
 The problem is "theoretically".
 They couldn't attract enough users and without enough users it's equally (in)secure as Tor.
 That's why they decided, to no longer work on Mixminion.
 Whonix also needs also lots of users, to 1) get press/publicity 2) more developers 3) more research and audits.
 2) and 3) will result in more security.
 Creating the most secure and most slim system, would only attract a few geeks.
 The geeks get hopefully satisfied, because Whonix is highly customizable.
 Nothing prevents form optionally slimming, hardening and customizing.

 <font size="-3">
+,,
-,,^1^ Our attack surface is still very small, no network listening services, just a few selected applications.
+^1^ Our attack surface is still very small, no network listening services, just a few selected applications.
 </font>

 # Why is KDE (big) the default desktop environment?
 Why not use a minimal DE? #
-Please read "Why are the Whonix images so big?" above, the same applies here.

 This was a difficult development path decision.
-Many people including adrelanos didn't like the old Openbox interface because it was too inconvenient, non-intuitive, uncommon, difficult, etc. There is no rational unarguable choice for the best desktop.
+Many people, including adrelanos, didn't like the old Openbox interface in TorBOX (deprecated project name) 0.1.3 because it was too inconvenient, non-intuitive, uncommon, difficult, etc. There is no rational unarguable choice for the best desktop.

-MATE has not been choose, because there are no Debian packages.
+MATE has not been choosen, because there are no packages in Debian repositories.
 It is my understanding, that GNOME2 is deprecated and only a friction of GNOME2 users likes GNOME3.
 Other desktops (LXDE, XFCE, Openbox) are less widespread, not so pretty, in adrelanos opinion harder to use (even difficult to create a desktop shortcut), thus not attracting many users.

 Choosing KDE is a personal preference by Whonix developer adrelanos.
 KDE has one advantage, the only developer likes it and remains interested to maintain and develope Whonix further.

 You are free to uninstall KDE and to install any other desktop environment of your own choice.

 I recognize, that this is a non-ideal situation.
-Inspired by [select your webbrowser](http://www.browserchoice.eu/), it would be ideal if Whonix would offer to choose which desktop to installbut unfortunately, [does not exist yet](http://lists.debian.org/debian-derivatives/2012/09/msg00003.html).
-Alternatively if Whonix had several desktops to choose before downloading.
+Inspired by [select your webbrowser](http://www.browserchoice.eu/), it would be ideal if Whonix would offer to choose which desktop to install but unfortunately, such a wizard [does not exist yet](http://lists.debian.org/debian-derivatives/2012/09/msg00003.html).
 There are no development resources to implement such a solution.
 Help is welcome.

-With enough user feedback and/or contributions we could also include other desktop environments by default or offer alternative Whonix builds with different default desktop environments.
+If there where contributors, we could maybe also include other desktop environments by default or offer alternative Whonix builds with different default desktop environments or ideally implement a "choose your desktop" option after first boot of Whonix.

+Please also read "Why are the Whonix images so big?" above, the same applies here.

-# Why not use a Live CDs as Whonix-Workstation operating system? #
+# Why not use a Live CD/DVD as Whonix-Workstation operating system? #
-We discussed this and came to the decision, that Live CDs are not suited for Whonix.
+We discussed this and came to the decision, that Live CD/DVDs are not suited for Whonix.

 Positive: